amnestywebsite/humanity-theme/docs/contributors/code.md

 #### Local development environment with `@wordpress/env`
 If you choose to, you can use `@wordpress/env` which will provision a local development environment using Docker.
-To get started run `yarn env start`.
+To get started run `yarn env start` from within the `./private` directory.

 The site will be available at http://localhost:8888 You can login at http://localhost:8888/wp-admin with username `admin` and password `password`.